Preparation and Submission of the Data Release Description

 The principal investigator is responsible for the content of the data release description and for its delivery to ESO along with the data submission.
 To prepare the data release description, please start from the template provided below and follow the guidelines provided therein.
 After having addressed each question, please remove the guideline text (italic style).

 The completed release description must constitute a self-consistent document in Portable Document Format (PDF) including all figures, plots and tabular information as needed.
-Before closing the release, the release description has to be placed into the release directory of the Phase 3FTP area with the fixed filename
+Before closing the release, the release description has to be uploaded via the Release Manager.

 Finally, the release description will be published as submitted - without further editing by ESO - to support the user community access to the data release.